 For as long as I’ve been in the crisis management industry, I’ve told people, “you hire a lawyer to make sure you don’t get sued.
 You hire me (or someone like me) to make sure people still like you when your controversy is over.”

-# 1: Lawyers are rarely focused on preserving your reputation.
+- Lawyers are rarely focused on preserving your reputation

-They’re rarely equipped to consider the nuances of your brand or make recommendations in the context of your audience’s most pressing concerns.
+Lawyers are rarely equipped to consider the nuances of your brand or make recommendations in the context of your audience’s most pressing concerns.
 Even if they can do so, their work will still fall short compared to a dedicated public relations crisis manager.